easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-Testing.md

 1. ./playwright/fixtures

-- This folder contains JSON files representing entities of our system.
-Both existing once and the new ones.
+- This folder contains JSON files representing entities in our system.
+If a JSON contains an ID the entity exists in the testing database, otherwise they're mostly used for filling inputs.

 2. ./playwright/pages